Human rights in Cambodia

+Cambodia has become a major hub for transnational scamming compounds, a phenomenon rooted in long‑standing structural human rights failures that allow trafficking, forced labor, arbitrary detention, torture, and corruption to flourish with impunity.
+International monitors have documented that Cambodian authorities routinely restrict protests, intimidate journalists, and suppress dissent, while security forces commit killings and torture without accountability.
+Authorities regularly restrict the right to peaceful assembly by suppressing protests and banning nonviolent gatherings.
+The judiciary remains weak, corrupt, and subject to political influence, enabling criminal networks to operate large, guarded compounds where foreign victims are trafficked, confined, and coerced into online fraud.
+Human Rights Watch notes that Prime Minister Hun Sen’s decades‑long rule relied on security force violence and politically motivated persecution of opponents and activists.
+Security forces commit killings and torture with impunity., creating a political environment in which illicit enterprises can thrive with minimal oversight.
+Together, these conditions form a convergence of severe human rights violations, forced labor, torture, trafficking, and state impunity, making Cambodia’s scam‑compound crisis not merely a criminal issue but one of the most alarming human rights emergencies in Southeast Asia today.

-The NGO Human Rights Watch offers this assessment of the current state of affairs in Cambodia: Prime Minister Hun Sen, a former Khmer Rouge commander, had been in power since 1985.
+The NGO Human Rights Watch offers this assessment of the current state of affairs in Cambodia:Prime Minister Hun Sen, a former Khmer Rouge commander, had been in power since 1985.
 His rule had relied on security force violence and politically motivated persecution of opposition members, activists, and human rights workers.
 Security forces commit killings and torture with impunity.
 Authorities regularly restrict the right to peaceful assembly by suppressing protests and banning nonviolent gatherings and processions.
 The politically powerful have carried out forced evictions and illegal land grabs for decades.
 Government officials and judges are mired in corruption.
 Garment industry workers, primarily women, are subject to sexual discrimination and other rights abuses.